Angelu de Leon

-Maria Luisa "Angelu" De Leon-Rivera (born August 22, 1979) is a Filipino actress and politician.
+Maria Luisa Angela "Angelu" Martinez de Leon-Rivera (born August 22, 1979) is a Filipino actress and politician.

 Early and personal life

 Angelu de Leon is the youngest daughter of Luis and Flora de Leon.
 She attended St. Joseph's College, Holy Spirit and Siena College.
 She made her first commercial, without her father's knowledge, when she was just ten years old.
 Her father eventually gave his blessing to her acting career before his death from colon cancer.

-De Leon became a born again Christian and is an active member of a church in Ortigas where she has attended for a number of years.
+In 2007, De Leon became a born again Christian and became an active member of a church in Ortigas.

 In 2016, De Leon disclosed that she had been diagnosed with Bell's palsy in 2009.

-De Leon is married to Lorenzo “Wowie” Rivera.
+De Leon is married to Lorenzo "Wowie" Rivera.
 They married on September 17, 2010.

-They have three children together: Nicole, her daughter with actor Joko Diaz; Loise, her daughter with businessman Jojo Manlongat; and Rafa, her son with husband Wowie.
+De Leon has three children: Nicole, her daughter with actor Joko Diaz; Loise, her daughter with businessman Jojo Manlongat; and Rafa, her son with husband Wowie Rivera.